City Campus development

-Comprising of sites at Bower Ashton, Spike Island, Arnolfini and Watershed, the multi-site campus gives our students the chance to work alongside creative professionals – and to get more closely involved in the work of the city’s most prominent creative spaces.
+Comprising of sites at Bower Ashton, Spike Island, Arnolfini and Watershed, City Campus gives our students the chance to work alongside creative professionals – and to get more closely involved in the work of the city’s most prominent creative spaces.

-The new campus has been developed as a result of our close partnerships with some of Bristol’s principal creative organisations.
-Working with Spike Island since 2005, and with the Watershed since 2011, we run courses through both of their sites, and collaborate on research and other creative projects too.
+The campus has been developed as a result of our close partnerships with some of Bristol’s principal creative organisations.
+Working with Spike Island since 2005, with Watershed since 2011, and with Arnolfini since 2015 we run programmes at all the sites, and collaborate on research, education and talent development initiatives alongside other creative projects.

 “City Campus makes learning dynamic and relevant.
 It makes the city our campus and blends learning, research, innovation, work and play.”

 City Campus development work

 As part of the City Campus project, we have made significant investment in developing our site at Bower Ashton to refresh our facilities, grow our services, and ensure our students and staff have access to state-of-the-art learning and teaching environments.

 In particular, we have added new spaces for traditional making, alongside the most modern and high-tech facilities used in the creative industries today.
 The £37million project includes both the refurbishment of existing facilities and new buildings being built for our Faculty of Arts, Creative Industries and Education.
 You can see how the new spaces look in our Bower Ashton redevelopment gallery.

 The City Campus project has involved four phases of development work:

 We kicked off the project by adding industry-standard newsroom facilities at Bower Ashton to support our Journalism programmes.